Witiko/doctoral-thesis/defense.md

 Representations and retrieval techniques allow the math-aware search engines to fulfil three major objectives:

-1. the *accuracy* of their results for the information needs of the users,
+1. the *accuracy* of their results for the users,
 2. the *speed* at which they can be deployed, index new documents, and deliver results to the users, and
 3. the *interpretability*, which determines how well they can explain the